-We're finished with the application routes.
+You’re finished with the app routes.

-'Hero Detail' link to the template because users
+You didn’t add a hero detail link to the template because users

-don’t click a navigation link to view a particular hero.
+don’t click a navigation link to view a particular hero;

-is ready to be navigated to.
+is revised and ready to be navigated to.

-HeroDetailComponent, let's review what it looks like now:
+HeroDetailComponent looks like now:

-HeroDetailComponent should take the
+HeroDetailComponent will take the

 id parameter from the router’s